Ellensburg, Washington: Events

+Government and politics

-The City of Ellensburg uses the Manager/Council form of government with a City Manager hired by the City Council.
-The seven-member City Council is elected at large and serve 4-year terms.
+The City of Ellensburg uses the council–manager form of government with a city manager hired by the city council.
+The seven-member city council is elected at-large and serve four-year terms.
 The City Council elects a Mayor and Deputy Mayor from the council to serve 2-year terms.
-The Council meets the first and third Monday of each month, at 7:00 pm, in the City Council Chambers at City Hall.

-On the state legislative level, Ellensburg is in the 13th district.
-As of May, 2018, its state senator is Republican Judy Warnick, and its two state representatives are Republicans Alex Ybarra and Tom Dent.
-On the congressional level, Ellensburg is located in Washington's 8th congressional district and is represented by Democrat Kim Schrier.
+The city lies within the 13th legislative district, which elects one senator and two representatives to serve in the Washington State Legislature.
+At the congressional level, Ellensburg is within the 8th district, which includes all of Kittitas and Chelan counties, along with the eastern portions of the Seattle metropolitan area.

 Media

 Kittitas County is served by the Daily Record, a newspaper published in Ellensburg five days a week.

 The city maintains its own public library, which opened on January 20, 1910, using funds donated by Andrew Carnegie.

 Education

 Higher education

-Central Washington University (est. 1891 as Washington State Normal School) offers both bachelor's and master's degrees, with over 10,000 undergraduates.
+The main campus of Central Washington University in Ellensburg covers over 226 acre and is the only four-year university in the region.
+It was established in 1891 as the Washington State Normal School, a teachers' college, and later renamed as it expanded to offer bachelor's and master's degrees in various programs.
+Central Washington had 8,509 total enrolled student in 2024, ranking sixth among post-secondary institutions in Washington state.